UPDATED! to add Harper Collins and Caribbean Reads Publishing

 Juneth Webson –

 This New York-based businesswoman has been giving back to her home country (Antigua and Barbuda) via Wadadli Pen since 2014.
+She contributes a cash prize of EC$500 plus gifts for the little ones.

 Ongoing thanks to Antiguanice.com for helping Wadadli Pen maintain an online presence year round by sponsoring the Wadadli Pen page on its website.